Metakgp Demo Day

 - administrative decisions you successfully lobbied (eg. getting physical copies of question papers from the exam control centre)

 The only caveat is that you should explain how you did it, what you learned, and how others can benefit from it.
 In this spirit, submissions are also generally expected to be or or similar.

 If we create a public tradition of celebrating high impact projects, hopefully people will feel good about it to overcome whatever obstacles are currently in their way, and do it more.

 Demo Day is a good faith attempt to counterfactually incentivise high impact projects being worked on and talked about.
 If successful, over time it will become a healthy tradition.

 Submissions will be screened by an Arbiter (initially, me) before the demo, to make sure they meet the qualifying criteria.
 Ideally we want to accept as many submissions as possible every week, and when we cannot accept a submission, it’s best to explain how the project can be modified so it qualifies.
 Of course, unaccepted submissions are welcome to be demoed anyway, this will not affect their qualifying for an acceptance the next time.

 Accepted submissions will then have around 3 minutes to demo, at a place and time decided in advance.
 Demos should be broadcasted live so people can watch remotely.

 All demos meeting the qualifying criteria will be entered into a lottery, and a winner will be randomly chosen by a computer program.

-When people have concrete goals or deadlines, they end up at least paying attention to them, and often work to meet them.
-Demo Day provides a highly visible convergence point for people to work on interesting, high impact projects.
+- When people have concrete goals or deadlines, they end up at least paying attention to them, and often work to meet them.
+Demo Day provides a highly visible for people to work on interesting, high impact projects.